 Akụkọ Anyị (Our Story)

-Our company was started back in 2015 on July 4th in Chicago, IL, USA.
-We realized how easy it was to find apparel that recognized America and it’s independence and decided to do the same for other countries.
-Initially, we focused exclusively on African and Caribbean countries because we felt that those countries are often neglected despite possessing culture that is well-worth highlighting and celebrating.
-Since then Unuheritage has moved to add products to celebrate countries around the globe and we have made it our mission to have collections that represent each and every country on this planet.
+Our company was started back in 2015 on July 4th in Chicago, IL.
+We realized how easy it was to find apparel that celebrated America and it’s independence and decided to do the same for other countries.
+Initially, we focused exclusively on African and Caribbean countries because we felt that those countries were often neglected despite having culture that is well-worth celebrating.
+Since then, we’ve come to include an array of collections representing countries in Asia, Europe, Oceania, North and South America.
+Our hope is to promote solidarity by featuring country garbs representative of the entire globe.

 HOW DO YOU PRONOUNCE UNUHERITAGE AND WHAT DOES IT MEAN?